-In September 2016, the Okinawa Prefectural Government hosted the Environmental Forum at their offices in Naha.
-Mr. Yonaha and Mr. Chamberlain provided a detailed presentation highlighting the background and success of the Cultural Resources Management database.
+Mr. Yonaha and Mr. Chamberlain continue to further the relationship between MCB Butler and the Okinawa Prefectural Government through their continued dedication to maintain the currency of the Cultural Resources Management database.
 The database incorporates available archeological GIS data into the current enterprise geodatabase, compliant with Spatial Data Standards for Facilities, Infrastructure, and Environment (SDSFIE) 3.0 schema.
 GIS allows archeologists to protect sites by providing a visual representation of culturally important areas, as well as providing quick access to information associated with those areas.
-Locations proposed for Marine Corps construction and training projects can be crossreferenced with archeological GIS data in order to ensure that Marine Corps activities do not inadvertently affect significant cultural sites.
+Locations proposed for Marine Corps construction and training projects can be cross-referenced with archeological GIS data in order to ensure that Marine Corps activities do not inadvertently affect significant cultural sites.
 Survey areas, survey points, archeological sites, and archeological features were compiled and updated to include spatial and attribute data from all Marine Corps funded projects since 1993.
 As a result, all available data for MCB Butler cultural resources is now accessible through ArcGIS.
 This database is a significant tool that contributes to regional planning and effective management of cultural resources aboard MCB Butler.
 Overall, the cultural resources GIS database has allowed managers at all levels to integrate cultural resources concerns into their decision making process.